-In Japan there is a tremendous taboo upon the sexuality of women.
+In Japan there is a tremendous tabu upon the sexuality of women.
 This can be seen in the fact that while men pee on the streets women use "sound princess" devices to hide even the sound of their pee.
 Or again in the fact that women who express their desire are seen as being monsters, such as Hanya.

 The hello kitty characters on the back seat are the size of young children.
 The numberplate is held on by Hello Kitty headed screws and the water jets for the windscreen are squirted from a Hello Kitty capped nozzle.

-Hello Kitty is copyright.
+Hello Kitty is copyright the Sanrio corporation.